All Episodes

 I can pluck something from one of these stacks.

-Shows you what we're up against.
+It shows you what we're up against.

 Again, this is the LA Times.

-DVR, set top boxes, your TiVo, your direct TV receiver, even when not recording a program, sucks out the same amount of energy every year as is produced by nine coal burning power plants, according to a new report.
+DVR set-top boxes, your TiVo, your direct TV receiver, even when not recording a program, sucks out the same amount of energy every year as is produced by nine coal-burning power plants, according to a new report.

-About 160 million digital video recorders and cable and other pay TV boxes in America eat up to 27 terawatt hours of electricity a year, cost consumers about $3 billion, according to researchers from the far-left Natural Resources Defense Council.
+About 160 million digital video recorders and cable and other paid TV boxes in America eat up to 27 terawatt hours of electricity a year, cost consumers about $3 billion, according to researchers from the far-left Natural Resources Defense Council.

 So now DVRs are evil.

-They waste $3 billion a year.
+They waste $3 billion a year, meaning you use it.

 How can it be wasted?